 First introduced in Episode 3, and also discussed in Epsiodes 5, 6, and 7 (all indirectly).

 This is very similar to the last dialogue in the movie Ida (2013), where the protagonist tries to figure out a reason for living a modern life with husband and children.
-When she can't find a convinsing anwer to the last question "and then what" she abandons her suitor and becomes a nun instead.
+When she can't find a convincing answer to the last question "and then what" she abandons her suitor and instead becomes a nun.
 She, and the movie, are thus both failing to address the question of meaningness.

 Press conference, Cannes, France, 2015

-To all practical purposes.
-It is infinite in the same sense that the number of possible novels is infinite: while not strictly true, it is true to all practical purposes, since the result (a one followed by about two million zeros or so) far outnumber for example the number of atoms in the Universe (a one followed by only 80 zeros or so).
-The number of possibilites for personhood probably outnumber the possibilites for novels.
+To all practical intents and purposes.
+It is infinite in the same sense that the number of possible novels is infinite: while not strictly true, it is true to all practical intents and purposes, since the result (a one followed by about two million zeros or so) far outnumber for example the number of atoms in the Universe (a one followed by only 80 zeros or so).
+The number of possibilities for personhood probably outnumber the possibilities for novels.

 See Episode 7.

 I am using the word conscious in a slightly unusual way.
 There is an important difference between being aware and being conscious.
 Those who discuss the nature of consciousness, tend to actually treat awareness.
-This confusion comes form the fact that the opposite of being aware is to be unconscious.
+This confusion comes from the fact that the opposite of being aware is to be unconscious.
 Being aware of pain is not the same as being conscious.
-Consciousness implies something profoundly different, and I dare say it is a uniquely human potential.
-All humans, as well as many other creatures have an awareness of their surroudings and environment, and even self.
-Consciousness is to gleam something beyond our nature and nurture.
+Consciousness implies something profoundly different and I dare say it is a uniquely human potential.
+All humans, as well as many other creatures have an awareness of their surroundings and environment, and even self.
+Consciousness is to glimpse something beyond our nature and nurture.
 Only persons are conscious.
 Most of us are not conscious most of the time.
 Meaningness is a path towards consciousness.

 Of course one may order human development in many ways, the purpose of any taxonomy is to be useful, not true.
 No taxonomy is true.
 The distinction between True and False dichotomies is itself the latter.